Steve's Bot

 • Build from what is already real, not from inflated theory

-Use the FAQ only if it removes guesswork, then send the page, workflow, or AI use case that needs attention now.
+Skim the FAQ only if it helps, then send the real problem that needs the first useful fix.

 FAQ